gunvir103/exodrive/README.md

 # exoDrive - Exotic Car Rental Website

-This is the codebase for exoDrive, a luxury and exotic car rental service operating in the DMV area.
-The website showcases the fleet of exotic cars and allows customers to browse and contact the business for rentals.
+This document provides an overview of the exoDrive project, a luxury and exotic car rental service.
+It covers setup, project structure, key features, and backend integration.

 ## Table of Contents